The best online banks in Canada can help you save $200 or more per year in bank fees.

 1. EQ Bank

-If you are looking for the best non-promotional savings rates, EQ Bank is in the lead among traditional and online banks.
-It is also one of the best banks in Canada.
+If you are looking for the best non-promotional savings rates, EQ Bank is often the leader among traditional and online banks and is also one of the best banks in Canada.

 EQ Bank is the direct online banking arm of Equitable Bank.
 It has no physical locations; however, customers have access to a well-rated mobile app for online banking access.